-The emphasis is about removing the clutter that serves no purpose for you and that just lays around never to be used.
+The emphasis is on removing the clutter that serves no purpose for you and that just lays around never to be used.

 What about collections you may ask…?
-Well again, this would be totally fine if you find value and enjoyment from it.
+Well again, this would be totally fine if you find value and enjoyment in it.

 Overall, I believe living a simple life and embracing a minimalist lifestyle can help bring you closer to this simple happiness that we seek.
 Especially if you are able to embrace a minimalist lifestyle at a young age!

 Now that we’ve gone over a brief explanation of a minimalist lifestyle, here are just a few reasons why this would be beneficial for you in this stage of your life:

 - You will have less clutter in the future

 - It will be easy for you to move if you plan on living in another state or country after college

 - You will save a lot more money in the long run